 Do you deal directly with the insurance companies?

 Yes, we can.
 Once you have signed the authorization making us your contractor, we will deal directly with your insurance company to make the process easier and faster for you.

 Can my items be restored?

 That is dependent on the extent of the damage.
-Sometimes your furniture, clothing, books, electronics, and even your pictures can be restored.
-Cleanway Services has a team of specialist that will do everything that they can in order to restore your valuables back to pre-loss condition.
+Sometimes furniture, clothing, books, electronics, and even pictures can be restored.
+Cleanway has a team of specialists that will do everything they can in order to restore your valuables back to pre-loss condition.

 Where will the salvageable contents from my home go during restoration?

 Once the salvageable contents of your home are cleaned, we will pack your contents properly and securely, and store them in our portable storage units on our property.
 If it is necessary, due to outside temperature, we can also transport them to a temperature controlled storage facility closer to your home.
 Once the items have been restored and your property is ready to have them back, we will deliver the contents back to you.

 Yes, we provide both services.
 We have our mitigation technicians on call around the clock.
 Our carpenters are available as soon as the mitigation portion is complete.

 Why hire a professional for mold services?